black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 # Step 49
 Create another label element (on a new line) at the end of your HTMLString.
 This label should have the text Entry # Calories, using your template literal syntax to replace # with the value of entryNumber, and the for attribute set to X-#-calories, where X is the value of entryDropdown and # is the value of entryNumber.

+# Step 50
+Finally, on a new line after your second label, create another input element.
+Give this one a type attribute set to number, a min attribute set to 0 (to ensure negative calories cannot be added), a placeholder attribute set to Calories, and an id attribute that matches the for attribute of your second label element.